 There are some early stages of SHTF when money is already not good, but immediately valuable things (food, ammo, meds…) have not yet jumped in as priorities.

 At that time, precious metals can work for bribing, paying for small things, solving problems etc.

 But even then, if you end up at some checkpoint where 3 guys are standing guard and you want to offer them a bribe in order to pass the checkpoint what are you gonna offer them?

 A collectible coin or your wife’s golden ring?
 You have to be careful.
 Even then, have things that are ordinary.
 You want nothing that needs to be checked very hard or nothing that will make them suspect you have a lot of those things with you.

-At that stage, you are best off to trade usual everyday jewelery, cheaper golden or silver rings, necklaces etc.
+At that stage, you are best off to trade usual everyday jewelry, cheaper golden or silver rings, necklaces, etc.

 I am not actually against having precious metals, but I am against the way this is presented in the survival realm today.

 Precious metals have their place in the world of prepping, but they will not solve your most immediate problems, or at least it will not solve it in a way that many preppers imagine it.